Betty Jean Lifton: Early life and education

 Betty Jean Lifton was born Blanche Rosenblatt on June 11, 1926, in Staten Island, New York.
 She was born to Rae Rosenblatt, who first placed her in the Home for Hebrew Infants in the Bronx and later in the Louise Wise Adoption Agency in New York City.
 Lifton was adopted at age two by Oscar and Hilda Kirschner, and her name after adoption became Betty Jean Kirschner.
 Both her biological parents and her adoptive parents were Jewish.
-She grew up in Cincinnati, Ohio and graduated from Barnard College in 1948.
+She grew up in Cincinnati, Ohio.

+Lifton graduated from Barnard College in 1948 with a bachelors degree in English.

 Career

-Lifton and her husband resided in Japan and Hong Kong during the 1960s.
+Lifton and her husband, Robert Jay Lifton, who was a U.S. Air Force psychiatrist at the time, resided in Japan and Hong Kong during the 1950s.
 Around this time Lifton began writing children's books, including Joji and the Dragon, The Dwarf Pine Tree, and The Rice-cake Rabbit.
 Her collaboration with the Japanese photographer Eikoh Hosoe produced four additional books, including Taka-chan and I, A Dog's Guide to Tokyo, A Place Called Hiroshima, and Return to Hiroshima.
 Her 1972 children's book, Children of Vietnam, was a finalist for the 1973 National Book Award.

 In 1975, Lifton published Twice Born: Memoirs of an Adopted Daughter, which was about her search for her birth mother.
 It also included details of her life in Japan in the 1960s as well as the difficulty of adoptees who sought copies of their own pre-adoption birth records.
 The publication of Twice Born, in addition to the recent publication of the 1973 book The Search for Anna Fisher by Florence Fisher, built momentum for a developing reform movement focusing on the rights of adult adopted people.

 Lifton wrote additional books about adoption, including Lost and Found: The Adoption Experience, Journey of the Adopted Self: A Quest for Wholeness, and the children's books Tell Me a Real Adoption Story and I'm Still Me.

-In 1988 she published a biography of the Polish-Jewish pediatrician Janusz Korczak entitled The King of Children.
+In 1988, Lifton published The King of Children, a biography of the Polish-Jewish pediatrician and children's author Janusz Korczak, who perished in the Holocaust along with the children from his orphanage.

 In 1992 Lifton earned a Ph.D. in counseling psychology from Union Institute, and she worked for a number of years, both in New York and in Massachusetts, as a therapist in private practice.

 Personal life

-In 1952 she married the psychiatrist and author Robert Jay Lifton, with whom she had two children.
+In 1952, Betty Jean Kirschner married the psychiatrist and author Robert Jay Lifton, with whom she had two children.